a-dna-n/trackplot_mod/README.md

 ![](docs/PTBP3_mod_specific_transcipts.png)

-With --log 10, we can see all the low-count junctions:
+We can see all the low-count junctions with --log 10, which (in this case) means that we don't have to do any filtering just to get a reasonable understanding:

 ![](docs/PTBP3_mod_specific_transcipts_log10_edit.png)